Little Britain Township, Pennsylvania: Politics

-As of the 2020 election, no Democratic Party nominee for president has ever won Little Britain dating back to Andrew Jackson's second campaign in 1828.
-Every presidential ticket nominated by the GOP has carried Little Britain, Pennsylvania, with five of the last six tickets winning the township with over 70% of the vote.
+As of the 2024 election, no Democratic Party nominee for president has ever won Little Britain, dating back to Andrew Jackson's second campaign, in 1828.
+Every presidential ticket nominated by the GOP has carried Little Britain, Pennsylvania, with six of the last seven tickets winning the township with over 70% of the vote.
 Six of the seven Whig tickets carried the town as well, with that party not being put on the ballot in Pennsylvania in 1832.
 The Anti-Masonic party nominee William Wirt won the township in that election.

 The best showing by a Republican to date is Herbert Hoover in 1928.
 The best showing by a Democrat is the 48.99% won by Winfield S. Hancock in 1880.
 He lost by eight votes.
 In 1856, Lancaster native James Buchanan was the Democratic nominee and received 39.94% of the vote.

-Presidential election results since 1812 except for 1820 are all presented below:
+Presidential election results since 1812, except for 1820, are all presented below: